How to buy your home

 Right to Shared Ownership

-The new Right to Shared Ownership, is a scheme which will give social tenants, living in new rented homes delivered by the Affordable Homes Programme 2021-26, the opportunity to purchase a stake in their home and purchase further shares when they can afford to do so.
+The Right to Shared Ownership, is a scheme which gives social tenants, who are living in new rented homes delivered by the Affordable Homes Programme 2021-26, the chance to buys a stake in their home, and purchase further shares when they can afford to do so.

-The Right to Shared Ownership will apply to all new rented homes delivered through the Affordable Homes Programme 2021-26, with limited exceptions.
+The Right to Shared Ownership will apply to all new rented homes delivered through the Affordable Homes Programme 2021-26, with a few exceptions.

-Residents living in one of those homes may be eligible for the scheme provided they are:
+Residents living in one of those homes may be eligible for the scheme, as long as they are:

-- And have lived in a qualifying home for a year.
+- have lived in a qualifying home for a year.

 - local authority homes